Skip to main content

 • a person or entity registered as a political campaigner under the Commonwealth Electoral Act 1918.

-• advocating for your community’s interests to influence federal government decisions or policies, such as by distributing pamphlets or issuing public statements advocating for or against a federal government policy or decision
+• Advocating for your community’s interests to influence federal government decisions or policies, such as by distributing pamphlets or issuing public statements advocating for or against a federal government policy or decision

-• organising an event or rally advocating for or against a federal government policy or decision, or intended to influence other citizens’ votes at a federal election or referendum
+• Organising an event or rally advocating for or against a federal government policy or decision, or intended to influence other citizens’ votes at a federal election or referendum

-• meeting with a registered political party or candidate, to influence their policies on a matter of public concern or their relationship with a foreign principal.
-You do not need to register political and government activities if you are not undertaking them on behalf of a foreign principal.
+• Meeting with a registered political party or candidate, to influence their policies on a matter of public concern or their relationship with a foreign principal

 • activities that primarily relate to providing humanitarian aid or assistance